Actively Recruiting

 - Hemoglobin less than 10 mg/dL if post-menarchal, less than 11 mg/dL if premenarchal or male

-- C-reactive protein level greater than 10 mg/L
+- Elevated C-reactive protein over 10 mg/L

 - Receiving nutritional support according to medical records